BiEchi/my-homepage/content/home/publications.md

 ---

 {{% callout note %}}
-Quickly discover relevant content by [filtering publications](./publication/).
+Quickly discover the [publications](./publication/) on the special page.
 {{% /callout %}}